kirnosov/RepData_PeerAssessement2/PA2.md

 This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.

+The analysis performed for the years when the complete records available and consists of consideration of the aggregate impact on population health and economy of various weather events.
+As the result, the bar plots for events associated with highest losses are produced and the framework for wider exploration is established.

 ## Data